 While drawers may be somewhat less space efficient, they are superb for tidiness and organization.
 I love drawers!
 I vote for drawers!

-Shop some of these superb garage storage systems and enjoy some savings…but hurry, for a limited time only.
+Shop some of these superb garage storage systems and enjoy your newly cleaned and organized garage space.